katasec/dstream/readme.md

+# IMPORTANT

+Please note that this is currently a very early POC - DO NOT USE IN PRODUCTION.

 # DStream

 **DStream**  is a lightweight, proof-of-concept (POC) application designed to monitor Microsoft SQL Server tables enabled with Change Data Capture (CDC) for updates.
 When changes are detected, **DStream**  streams the data to an Azure Event Hub for further processing, analytics, or event-driven applications.
 As a single-binary application with no external dependencies, **DStream**  is easy to install, deploy, and containerize, making it highly suitable for cloud-native and scalable environments.